jonty-ward/SEI-Project-Three/README.md

 The comments and recommendations forms have the ability to be edited and deleted, however only the owner of the comments and recommendations have the permissions to edit and delete their own comments.
 This option is hidden if the user does not own the comment or recommendation.

-There is one component on the show page that I was not responsible for.
-This is the map.
+There is one component on the show page that I was not responsible for - the map.
 The integration of the map to show the users location was added by Mike, and he and I worked together on implementing a map which allows you to plot a route on.
 The map feature adds a nice visualization of the location of the park, and allows users to visualise when each park is located.
 The plot a route function allows the user to plan a route using the draw feature, however there is not an option to export or save this route, as we ran out of time on the build.
 ![map gif](readme-items/map.gif)

 ### The profile page